lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

    All the selected renditions are downloaded in a zip folder using the IBM Aspera Connect plugin.

    If **[!UICONTROL Fast Download]** is turned-off, the selected renditions are directly downloaded in a zip folder.

+>[!NOTE]
+>
+>Assets that are individually downloaded are visible in the assets download report.
+However, if a folder containing assets is downloaded, the folder and assets are not displayed in the assets download report.

 <!-- Backup of content before updating the new feature docs.